 Welcome students!
-Hunter’s Heart is excited to offer Nosework classes, seminars and events at Kayenna Kennels, Calgary.
+Hunter’s Heart is excited to offer Calgary scent detection classes, seminars and events at Kayenna Training Academy.
+Register at: https://www.kayenna.ca/scent-detection.
+We also offer an online scent detection course for training sniffer dogs.

-Nosework might be the most fun you’ll ever have with your dog.
-We’ll motivate your dog to love searching for odor.
-We’ve inspired hundreds of students internationally, including dogs of all ages, breeds and sizes.
-Whether you want to start training scent detection for fun, or you’re competing at the Elite level, we’ll help you to succeed with our proven protocols.
+We’ve been sniffing since 1999.
+From bed bugs to birds, nosework to narcotics, we’ve helped hundreds of students internationally, including dogs of all ages, breeds and sizes.
+Whether you want to start training scent detection for fun, or you’re competing at the Elite international level, we’ll help you to succeed with our proven protocols.

 WHAT TO BRING TO NOSEWORK CLASS